-There are many ways to manage labor pain, like taking a birthing class, or using positive affirmations.
-Hypnobirth is an increasingly popular pain management option for expectant mamas.
+There are many ways to manage labor pain, like taking a birthing class, or using positive pregnancy affirmations.
+And increasingly, hypnobirth is a popular pain management option for expectant mamas.

 What is a Hypnobirth?

 Hypnobirth is the technical term for hypnosis during labor.
 And no, it doesn’t involve chanting while waving pocket watches.
 The practice has been around for over a century, but has recently become more popular.

 Hypnotherapist Marie Mongan introduced the phrase in her 1989 book, Hypnobirthing: A Celebration of Life.

 Mamas use relaxation, focusing, and breathing techniques to alleviate fear and anxiety during birth.
 However the idea has been around for much longer than that (source).